 Witchcraft; Goddess worshippers; Neo-Paganism, Paganism, Norse (or any other ethnic designation) Earth Religion, Old Religion, Druidism, Shamanism.

 Note: All of these groups have some basic similarities and many surface differences of expression with Wicca.

 No central leadership.
 The Covenant of the Goddess annually elects a First Officer and there is a constitutional limit of two consecutive terms, but in practice officers have almost always served for one year only.
 In 1991, there are two Co-First Officers, Phoenix Whitebirch and Brandy Williams.

 Note: This Covenant does not govern any Coven other than its' own.

 Because of the complete autonomy of covens, this cannot be determined.
 There are an estimated of 50,000 Wiccans in the United States.

-(Hernes note: This number is now substantially higher and estimated at over 200,000.
-Wicca is currently the fastest growing spiritual path in the U.S.)
+Hernes note: This number is now substantially higher and estimated at over 200,000 (now over 1.5 million in 2020).
+Wicca is currently the fastest growing spiritual path in the U.S.